Milan Weather July Averages, Italy

 Milan, or Milano as the locals call it, is a vibrant and colourful city located in the Lombardy region of Italy.
 The second biggest city in Italy, it is visited by millions of tourists a year who are drawn to its amazing culture, historic attractions and, of course, its fashion scene.
 Milan is one of the world's major fashion capitals.

 The city of Milan is characterised by a climate that varies greatly throughout each season, with cold, rainy weather in the winter and high temperatures and sunshine in the summer.
-In July, the hot, summer weather continues, with sizzling temperatures and long, sunny days.
+In July, the hot, summer weather continues, with sizzling temperatures and long, sunny days increasing in fact from June.
 As a result, tourists flock to the city at this time of year to enjoy the beautiful weather Milan experiences.
 July can get very busy in the city, so bear this in mind when planning your trip.

-The average daily temperature in Milan in this month is 23°C, though highs can hit a tropical 29°C at times.
-Temperatures do drop at night, but rarely ever fall below the average minimum temperature of 16°C. The heat can feel quite sweltering at times, as the city is inland away from sea breezes and humidity is high at this time of the year so be sure to drink plenty of water.
+The average daily temperature in Milan in this month is 25°C, though highs can hit a tropical 31°C at times.
+Temperatures do drop at night, but rarely ever fall below the average minimum temperature of 19°C. The heat can feel quite sweltering at times, as the city is inland away from sea breezes and humidity is high at this time of the year so be sure to drink plenty of water.
 However, if you love warm weather, July is a great time to visit Milan.

 As well as being one of the hottest months, July is also one of the sunniest times in Milan.
 The city sees around 9 hours of sunshine per day in Milan during this month and there's a 29% chance of a sunny day.

-However, with the rising temperatures and humidity comes some storms and rainfall to Milan in July.
-The city has an average rainfall of 160mm of precipitation in July, which falls over 10 wet days throughout the month.
+However, with the rising temperatures and humidity comes some storms and rainfall to Milan in July and this is one of the wettest months of the year!
+The city has an average rainfall of 101mm of precipitation in July, which falls over 9 wet days throughout the month.

 July can be a busy time in Milan, but luckily the city has a huge choice of hotels so you shouldn't be stuck for accommodation.